Maddy256/Neural-Style-Transfer/README.md

 abstract patterns in higher layers.
 This multi-scale approach helps in capturing a comprehensive style representation .
- *  **Balancing:** The weight assigned to style loss determines how much the generated image will adopt the style of the style image. import streamlit as st import tensorflow as tf import numpy as np import PIL.Image import matplotlib.pyplot as plt import time
+ *  **Balancing:** The weight assigned to style loss determines how much the generated